Rapper Troy Ave Shot Twice On Christmas Day, In Stable Condition After Being Hospitalized

 — Rap Spotlights (@RapSpotlights) December 26, 2016

 Though rapper Troy Ave suffered injuries, Mass Appeal also reports that he appears to be stable and recovering.
-An Instagram picture with “Candy Shop” rapper 50 Cent shows Ave sitting up, seemingly well enough to confirm his condition.
+An instagram picture with “Candy Shop” rapper 50 Cent shows Ave sitting up, seemingly well enough to confirm his condition.
 Another of Ave’s representatives, Scott Leemon, had this to say in regards to the incident.

-“Tonight, Troy Ave was targeted again … on Christmas.
+“Tonight, Troy Ave was targeted again… on Christmas.
 In Brooklyn, going to meet his family for the holiday, he was shot two times.
 Thankfully, he will survive the second attempt on his life.
 As we have said from the beginning – he is a victim.
 We pray for his speedy recovery.”

 Hopefully, Troy Ave will recover and get back to the music.
 A recent project, Free Troy Ave, has been controversial in both its release and rotation.
 Could the Brooklyn rapper recount his Christmas experience and hit the booth?
 Possibly.
-One can only hope that this would be motivation for the artist, regarding both the present and the future.
+One can only hope that this would be motivation for the artist, both in terms of the present and the future.

 What is your stance on Troy Ave and recent events?
 Let us know your thoughts in the comment section below.

-[Featured Image by Bennett Raglin/Getty Images for Coors Light]
+[Featured Image By Bennett Raglin/Getty Images for Coors Light]